LMG Index: A Robust and Efficient Learned Index Framework for Multi-Dimensional Performance Balance: LMIndex Overview

 \subsection{Basic Operations}

-\subsubsection{Point queries and range queries}
+\subsubsection{Point Queries and Range Queries}

 For a point query with a search key $q$, the lookup process first traverses the top layer structure LM to locate the target segment, followed by a prediction and correction search within that segment.
-As shown in Figure \ref{fig:main-structure}, the LM is composed of flat pointer arrays (termed as map layers), where a function $\text{SMF}(key)$ maps $q$ to a specific \textit{cell}.
-The routing logic is determined by the cell's pointer type: a MODEL pointer directs the query to the target segment; a NULL pointer terminates the search indicating the key is absent; and a MAP pointer advances the traversal to the next map layer.
-For a fixed key type, the LM routing complexity is efficient and bounded by $O(1)$.
+The LM is composed of flat pointer arrays (referred to as map layers), where each layer is composed of several cells.
+As illustrated in Figure \ref{fig:main-structure}, the key range of \textit{layer0} is $[a, j]$ and it contains $n$ cells.
+By simply computing $pos(key) = \lfloor (key - a)(j - a) \cdot n \rfloor$, one can precisely locate the corresponding cell for a given key.
+Each cell contains one of different types of Pointers: a MODEL pointer directs the query to the target segment; a NULL pointer terminates the search indicating the key is absent; and a MAP pointer advances the traversal to the next map layer.
+For a fixed key type, the routing complexity of LM is highly efficient and bounded by $O(1)$ since the maximum layer depth is finite (details in Section \ref{sec:lm}).

-Within the segment, LMIndex using a linear model predicts the position of $q$ in the data array.
-If the prediction does not match the true position, a binary search is conducted within the segment's error threshold.
-If an identical key is found, and it hasn't been deleted, the corresponding record is returned.
-If not, LMIndex queries the update absorber (if exist) for the record of key.
+Within the targeted segment, LMIndex utilizes the linear model to predict the physical position of the query key $q$ within the data layout.
+If the initial prediction deviates from the exact location, a bounded binary search is executed within the segment's predefined error threshold.
+Upon locating a matching, non-deleted key, the corresponding record is returned.
+Otherwise, the query execution path falls back to probe the local buffering mechanism to resolve any recently inserted or modified records.

-For range queries, they begin by finding the first key greater than or equal to the lower bound of the range, then sequentially scans keys until exceeding the upper bound.
-As shown in Figure \ref{fig:main-structure}, each segment is connected by a two-way pointer and sorted by key value.
-This process automatically skips deleted keys.
-If an update absorber exists, it merges keys within range.
-The theoretical time complexity of this operation is comparable to directly searching the array.
-To operate efficiently in large range queries, LMIndex pre-probes and allocates enough space before scanning to avoid repeated dynamic resizing.
+For range queries, they are initiated by locating the first key greater than or equal to the predefined lower bound, followed by a sequential scan that terminates upon exceeding the upper bound.
+As illustrated in Figure \ref{fig:main-structure}, contiguous segments are sequentially linked via bidirectional pointers, facilitating efficient cross-segment traversals while naturally bypassing invalidated or deleted keys.
+Notably, when a segment employs an out-of-place buffering mechanism, the framework dynamically merges keys residing in the primary data array with the ordered elements held in the secondary local buffer during this traversal.
+While this on-the-fly merging inevitably introduces a slight latency overhead, its theoretical time complexity remains $O(K)$ (where $K$ is the number of retrieved keys).
+Furthermore, to optimize execution during extensive range queries, the framework proactively probes the required capacity and pre-allocates contiguous memory prior to the scan, effectively eliminating the computational overhead of repeated dynamic resizing.